Story & paintings from the artist:

 Perhaps he thinks I mean; “Pay attention to me.”
 I don’t.
 I mean; “Pay attention to your life and everything in it.”
 That is what I want to say with my art.

-It is 1998, I am sixty-two and I have been exhibiting and teaching for twenty years now, consistently showing people whatever they seem to be willfully ignoring, urging them to pay attention.
+I am sixty-two and I have been exhibiting and teaching for twenty years now, consistently showing people whatever they seem to be willfully ignoring, urging them to pay attention.
 The work has been in contemporary forms because that is what people are used to.
 My work has always been based on reality, but not just the reality that we can see and touch, for that is limited.

 For example, one theme in my work is prehistory and ancient knowledge, the stuff of the dusty museums that we seldom visit.
 I feel that in our ancient past, thousands of years ago, we took a deviant path.
 Now we need to go back and retrace our steps.

 Another theme is the unseen, the energies in the earth which earlier cultures were aware of and made use of.
 Perhaps our ancestors could sense these energies in their bodies.
 We no longer have that physical ability, but there are still traditional ways of retrieving it such as dowsing.
 I dowsed the earth and made these dowsed patterns visible with markings.
 Then I made maps and drawings.
 In this way people were able to see the earth’s patterns, and even how they were affected over time by our activities.

 Another theme is phenomena; things that we trivialize, make fun of, and roll our eyes at whenever they are mentioned, even though they clearly do exist.
 Such phenomena trigger a variety of reactions such as to ignore it and pretend it does not exist, to explain it away or theorize about it, using whatever knowledge we are particularly attracted to, or to exploit it, and create some money-making venture out of it.
 One example of this was the crop circle phenomena which lasted about a decade.